Callum Howe

-Callum Anthony Howe (born 9 April 1994) is an English professional footballer who plays as a defender for side York City.
+Callum Anthony Howe (born 9 April 1994) is an English professional footballer who plays as a defender for club club Scunthorpe United.

 Howe began his career at Scunthorpe United, turning professional in 2012.
 He spent three years at the club without making a first-team appearance and instead enjoyed loan spells at Bradford Park Avenue, Frickley Athletic, Gainsborough Trinity, Gateshead and Alfreton Town.
 He was named Frickley Athletic's Player of the Season for 2012–13.
 He signed with Lincoln City in July 2015.
 He had loan spells at Southport and Eastleigh before helping Lincoln to win the National League title in 2016–17.
-He was sold on to Port Vale in January 2018 before moving on to Harrogate Town four months later.
+He was sold to Port Vale in January 2018 before moving on to Harrogate Town four months later.
 He was sold to Solihull Moors for an undisclosed fee in July 2019 and was named on the 2019–20 National League Team of the Year.
-In July 2023, he joined York City for an undisclosed fee and went on to be named on the 2024–25 National League Team of the Year.
+In July 2023, he joined York City for an undisclosed fee and went on to be named on the 2024–25 National League Team of the Year, going on to win the National League title with York the following season.
+He rejoined Scunthorpe United in June 2026.